Republic of Yucatán: Federal pact with Mexico

 In the Mexican government, two policies competed for primacy at that time.
 The Federalists argued for the balance of power among the three branches of state: executive, legislative, and judicial.
 The Centralists centered all authority on President of the Republic.
 Federalists ruled in Mexico from the birth of the Republic until 1835, and this corresponds with calm, peaceful relations between Mexico and the Yucatán.
 In 1835 the Centralists took power in Mexico and appointed the governor of Yucatán.
 As the Yucatán lost more and more off its autonomy, its people considered more seriously the possibility of their own independence and the formation of a second republic.

-Second Republic of Yucatán
+First period of separation

 An important case set a precedent for the independence of the Yucatán and the formation of a new republic.
 As Mexico had won its independence from Spain, several provinces on the periphery of New Spain had been subsumed into the new Mexican empire and its successor state, the Republic of Mexico, or the United States of Mexico.
 One of its northernmost territories, Texas, had been populated mostly by settlers from the United States.
 Mexican centralization conflicted with the ideas of the Anglo-Texans, who decided to seek US volunteers for their own independence.
 With that support, Texas attained independence and emerged as a republic.
 The first vice-president of the Republic of Texas was Lorenzo de Zavala, a Mexican born in Yucatán and Minister of Finance in the government of the second Mexican president Vicente Guerrero.